ous-uio-bioinfo-core/Eurocan_microRNA/differential_analysis_merged.md

 ```

 **Important note regarding Limma results**
-For the diff-tests I ran a few sanity checks where I permuted the group labels whitin batches.
+For the diff-tests I ran a few sanity checks where I permuted the group labels within batches.
 For every 3 of 10 run I got a few genes, and once in a while I did get many more.
-This indicates that some assumtions of the model might be broken to a degree that the resulting p-values should be considered somewhat optimistic.
+This indicates that some assumptions of the model might be broken to a degree that the resulting p-values should be considered somewhat optimistic.

 <br/>